-- Question: When I am driving a VCU vehicle, am I permitted to use my cell phone?
+- When I am driving a VCU vehicle, am I permitted to use my cell phone?

-- Question: Does the Commonwealth’s automobile insurance program cover my personal automobile while being driven for university business?
+- Does the commonwealth’s automobile insurance program cover my personal automobile while being driven for university business?

-- Question: If I rent a vehicle to travel on VCU business, does the Commonwealth’s automobile insurance program cover the rental vehicle or should I purchase the insurance offered by the rental car company?
+- If I rent a vehicle to travel on VCU business, does the commonwealth’s automobile insurance program cover the rental vehicle or should I purchase the insurance offered by the rental car company?

 If you are renting a vehicle outside of the United States, purchase both the damage waiver and liability coverage offered by the rental car company of your choice.
 Both are reimbursable expenses for international travel.

-- Question: Does a new hire need to complete the defensive driving course prior to being authorized to drive a VCU vehicle
+- Does a new hire need to complete the defensive driving course prior to being authorized to drive a VCU vehicle?

-Answer: Providing the new hire has an acceptable motor vehicle record and meets all other Driver Qualifications, he or she will be permitted to drive a VCU vehicle on an interim basis, pending successful completion of the defensive driving course within thirty days on the job.
+Providing the new hire has an acceptable motor vehicle record and meets all other Driver Qualifications, they will be permitted to drive a VCU vehicle on an interim basis, pending successful completion of the defensive driving course within thirty days on the job.
 However, no employee or student is permitted to transport passengers in a passenger van until all training (defensive driving, van driving safety, and van driving behind the wheel) is successfully completed.

-- Question: What happens if I do not pass the defensive driving training course?
+- What happens if I do not pass the defensive driving training course?

-Answer: Drivers are permitted to take both the defensive driving course (and van driving safety course, if applicable) twice.
+Drivers are permitted to take both the defensive driving course (and van driving safety course, if applicable) twice.
 Driving privileges are subject to suspension for a second failed test.
-However, a driver may take the course a third time with the approval of their Department Head.
+However, a driver may take the course a third time with the approval of their department head.
 The department will incur the cost of the third test.

-- Question: My department’s standards for drivers are more strict than found in the Vehicle Accident Prevention and Safety policy.
+- My department’s standards for drivers are more strict than found in this policy.
 Is this allowed?